vfulbrig/NoOneLeftBehind/Readme.txt

 	Now you just have to get the crate up there to Bruno.
 Move Muriel out of the green button area and have Percy go back down and grab the crate.
 Use Muriel to raise Percy and the Crate back up the yellow platform and have Percy levitate the crate to the blue button area.
 Finally, have Bruno place the crate on the blue button and move everyone into the exit.

+Room 5 -> This is a test level, silly!